typelevel/Laika/docs/basics.md

 Other options are using `java.io.Reader/Writer` or streams.
 Of course they can be combined in any way, like going from file as input to String as output.

+Laika uses the same platform-dependent defaults for file encodings as the IO classes in the Scala SDK.
+The most convenient way to specify an encoding is via an implicit:

+implicit val codec:Codec = Codec.UTF8

+This codec will then be used by the `fromFile` and `toFile˚ methods shown in the examples above.

 You can also keep the created transformer instance to reuse it with different inputs and outputs: